Thomas Township

 Assessed Value

-This value represents half of the true cash value for your property.
-It is a sales driven number that is determined by the Assessor.
+This value represents half of the true cash or market value of your property.
+It takes into consideration all aspects of your property.
+Such as; square footage, year built, quality, location, etc. In the end, it is a sales-driven number that is determined by the Assessor.

 Example of Values: